 Since debt is an important part of your financial picture, managing it requires a strategic approach.
 Contact your Morgan Stanley Financial Advisor, who with the support of your Morgan Stanley Private Banker, can help you take a holistic look at your liabilities and help you evaluate all of your borrowing options, including a securities based loan that may help you consolidate your debt and manage it more efficiently.

 Borrowing against securities may not be suitable for everyone.
 You should be aware that there are risks associated with a securities based loan, including possible maintenance calls on short notice, and that market conditions can magnify any potential for loss.
-For details please see the important disclosures below.
+For details please see the important disclosures at the end of this article.